aws/aws-toolkit-vscode/designs/webviews/webviews-general.md

 VS Code webviews are not a cureall, and introduce a new set of complexities.
 A list, along with mitigations, follows:

-* Webviews are HTML + JS running in an `iframe`, which adds a considerable resource burden on the IDE.
+* Webviews are HTML + JS running in an `iframe`, which adds a considerable resource burden on the IDE (see Appendix 1).
   * Webviews offer a `retainContextWhenHidden` which is false by default.
 If false, when the webview goes to the background, it is no longer rendered, and re-rendered when it regains context.
 * If webviews aren't configured to persist context when a user moves it to the background, the webview will have to re-render, losing any unsaved state.
   * This is only a concern if `retainContextWhenHidden` is false (which is recommended).
 VS Code lets you set a JSON-serilaizable state which can be reloaded when regaining context, via prorpietary VS Code functions, `vscode.getState` and `vscode.setState`.